How to Build an App Like DocuSign: Electronic Signatures, Audit Trails, and Legal Compliance Architecture

 What a DocuSign-like platform actually means to build

 DocuSign is four things: a document storage system, a field placement editor, a signing workflow engine, and a legal evidence package.
-The fourth one is the one most developers underestimate.
+The fourth one is the piece most teams underestimate -- and skip.

 The document storage system holds the original PDF, the configured fields, and the completed document.
 Each lives in a separate state.
 The original never changes.
 The completed document includes embedded signatures, a full audit log, and a certificate of completion.